Automatically Upgrade a Scroll Viewport Site To a Scroll Site

 Differences between Scroll Viewport’s and Scroll Sites' Help Center theme

-By default, your replicated Scroll site’s update strategy will be set to Manual updates to mirror the behavior of your Viewport site as closely as possible (content changes are published on demand through the click of a button).
+By default, your replicated Scroll site's update strategy is set to Manual updates, to mirror the behavior of your Viewport site as closely as possible (content changes are published on demand by clicking a button).

-In Scroll Sites you now have the additional option to opt for Live updates instead.
-If you’d like your content changes to reflect almost instantly in your site (requiring no additional action on your part), we recommend to check out this new option from Site settings > Update strategy.
+In Scroll Sites you also have the option to switch to Live updates.
+If you'd like your content changes to reflect almost instantly in your site (no additional action required on your part), check out this new option from Site settings > Update strategy.

 Done with your upgrade?